symfony/symfony-docs/components/lock.rst

 Files on the file system can be removed during a maintenance operation.
 For instance, to clean up the ``/tmp`` directory or after a reboot of the machine when a directory uses ``tmpfs``.
-It's not an issue if the lock is released when the process ended, but it is in case of ``Lock`` reused between requests.
+It is not an issue if the lock is released when the process ended, but it is in case of ``Lock`` reused between requests.

 .. caution::